bphillips95/Coding-blog/content/blog/linked-list-2/index.md

     }
 }
 ```
-Note: If you are unfamiliar with classes, you can read up more about them here https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes .
+Note: If you are unfamiliar with classes, you can read up more about them at [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) .
 If you are familiar with Object Oriented Programming(OOP) from another language such as Ruby, you should have no issues with a linked list.

 As you can see, each node contains 2 values